University of Bradford Events Policy

 All events are expected to comply with the Events Policy.
 Certain events are specifically excluded from the associated Events Procedures.
 Timetabled learning and teaching activities, examinations and other academic, administrative and operational meetings are excluded from Events Procedures unless an external speaker and / or audience are involved.
-Graduation and other official University ceremonies, University open days and applicant visit days, enrolment, events taking place under the auspices of 'Arts on Campus', sporting events in dedicated sports venues and external events taking place at the Heaton Mount Conference Centre are also excluded from the Events Procedure.
+Graduation and other official University ceremonies, University open days and applicant visit days, enrolment, events taking place under the auspices of 'Arts on Campus', sporting events in dedicated sports venues and external events are also excluded from the Events Procedure.

 The University of Bradford encourages, and has a long tradition of hosting, a wide range of events.
 Events add to the richness of University life, providing opportunities for the creation, dissemination and application of knowledge and ideas through presentation, discussion and debate, and opportunities to celebrate and promote the achievements of the University and its members.

 The University has legal duties under a wide range of legislation which impact on the operation of events.